juhasev/sample-ninja-help/panelist-manager.md

 You can search for individual panelists by their Panelist ID, First Name, Last Name, or any wildcard combination of letters contained within these names, as well as searching by unique panelist ID or email address.

-> The search displays the first 100 matches, while the blue box on the right indicates the total number of panelists that match the search string.

 #### Add Filter
 If you want to use a query filter to find panelists, you can either build a query on the fly or pick an existing query filter you have previously saved in the Query Filters.